gl-inet/docs/docs/hardware/ar300m/ar300mspec.md

 It only takes 6 seconds to upload and process 250 ovpn files.
 When installing packages to the router, it takes no more than 20% for the time spent than using nor flash, including the time to download resource from the Internet.
 So everything just happends in seconds.

 ## Building Firmware

-The router has two flash so we have two firmware.
+The router has two flash so we have two firmwares.
 One firmware is installed on the Nor flash and one is installed on the nand flash.
 The two firmware is independent from each other.
 The router will always try to boot from the nand flash.
 If it fails for 3 times it will boot from the Nor flash.

 By using two firmwares, businesses can have dual boot options to ensure the system can backup, upgrade and boot without problems.